These underrated eateries are our favourite spots to grab grub in town

 7. Veginity, Dorset St

 Most guests wouldn’t be able to tell this award-winning restaurant served exclusively veggie fare.
-It’s surprisingly tasty menu has led Veginity to take two awards at last year’s The Food Awards Ireland.
+It’s surprisingly tasty menu has led Veginity to take two awards at last year’s Food Awards Ireland.
 Breakfast is served all day, featuring seasonal produce, fluffy vegan pastries and delicious summer meals, like watermelon and feta salad and rainbow chard spanakopita with vegan ricotta.

 8. The Legal Eagle, Inns Quay

 This quirky gastropub serves traditional Irish fare in a ‘pub grub’ style.
 Stone walls and dark, panelled interiors pleasantly contrast with industrial lighting and tasteful birch chairs.
 Lunch includes a daily changing roast-in-a-roll, Irish potato flatbreads and homemade crisps.
 (They even have a DIY crisp sandwich on offer).
-There are twenty craft beers on tap, cocktails and an extensive wine list as well.
+There are 20 craft beers on tap, cocktails and an extensive wine list as well.

 Read more: A meal that changed my life – Aimsir's Majken Bech Bailey recalls her first fine dining experience